Everything You Need to Know to Vacation Alone

 Sometimes, after the grind all year, an all-inclusive resort with those little paper umbrellas in your libation is the way to unwind without having to think or stress too much.
 That’s the point of a vacation, isn’t it?
 For full enjoyment with a side of social opportunities, check these out:

-San Giorgio Mykonos, Greece: Mykonos is known for their hillsides dotted with clean white buildings and blue roofs.
+Anax Resort & Spa, Mykonos, Greece: Mykonos is known for hillsides dotted with clean white buildings and blue roofs.
 It seems like it could just be a place for couples, but in reality, there is always a party going on day or night.
 If you want to meet people in more relaxed surroundings, the Little Venice stretch is a nice area full of cool bars and restaurants.
-Not only that, but you can take a ferry from Mykonos to Santorini, one of 10 destinations in the world you can visit for under $25 a day.
+Not only that, but you can take a ferry from Mykonos to Santorini, which is right out of a postcard.

-Sail the Western Mediterranean on Norwegian Lines’ Norwegian Epic: Traveling from Barcelona and visiting Rome and Palma de Mallorca, this ship includes shows by The Blue Man Group and a musical version of 'Priscilla Queen of the Desert'.
+Sail the Western Mediterranean on Norwegian Lines’ Norwegian Epic: Traveling from Barcelona and visiting Rome and Palma de Mallorca, this ship includes productions of Broadway favorites like Six and The Choir of Man.
 Studio cabins without a single traveler supplement are a welcome inclusion, with a private lounge for unchaperoned travelers.

-Relax in the Caribbean on P&O’s Azura: For those looking for something a little more luxurious, the Azura offers up eats by Michelin star chefs at the Atul Kochar onboard, and a variety of bars and clubs.
+Relax in the Caribbean on P&O’s Azura: For those looking for something a little more luxurious, the Azura offers up Michelin-style eats at The Epicurean onboard, and a variety of bars and clubs.
 The studio rooms are compact, but have the benefit of no single traveler supplement.
 Plus, they’re wonderfully comfortable and stylish.

 Dance through South America on Costa Cruises’ Costa Fascinosa: Calling at some of the iconic destinations such as Buenos Aires and Rio de Janeiro, this cruise is great for those looking to explore new locations.
 The ship has four swimming pools, a luxury spa, and even a large movie screen, not to mention plenty of dance floors and teachers for those looking to learn.
 Also, cabins designed for single travelers.